pixiv/scalafix-pixiv-rule/README-en.md

 ## fix.pixiv.UnnecessarySemicolon

-Deletes unneeded end-of-line semicolons.
-If a line is connected after the semicolon, it is not deleted.
+Remove unnecessary end-of-line semicolons.
+If a line is connected after the semicolon, it will be not deleted.

 ```scala
 /* rule = UnnecessarySemicolon */